Quarantine pests

 Symptoms

 The symptoms are very varied and infected plants can be symptom-free.
-The symptoms may include yellowing and dying leaves or withering of leaves or plant parts.
+The symptoms may include yellowing and dying leaves or wilting of leaves or plant parts.
 If a fruit tree is infested, the size of the fruits may be reduced.

 Distribution